-By combining both the wind and thermodynamic profiles together, profiles of Ri have been calculated and are shown in Fig. 5.
-During the first three flights, Ri below 120 m a.g.l. was determined to be at or below 0.25.
+During the first three flights, Ri below 120 m a.g.l. was mostly determined to be at or below 0.25.
 This value is primarily attributed to the strong shear associated with the bottom of the LLJ, before the momentum mixed downward.
 Despite the strong static stability, turbulence may be produced at these heights due to the strong shear.
 During all of the flights, there was an increase in Ri at 150 m.
 This is likely due to the strong static stability and weak wind shear during the first three flights, and very weak wind shear with static stability during the fourth flight.
-This example shows the usefulness of having high-resolution profiles of both thermodynamic and dynamic quantities of the PBL.
+This example shows the usefulness of having profiles of both thermodynamic and dynamic quantities of the PBL within ~ 30 min of each other.